This annual competition is open to all international high school students between the ages of 14–17, outside Australia and New Zealand.

 Students work in teams and put their knowledge and skills in maths, science, design and engineering to the test in the creation of a ‘spaghetti machine’ — the Italian term for an overly complex machine or device that is used to perform a relatively simple task.

-Now redesigned for students to compete in their teams physically distanced if need be.
+Now redesigned for students to compete in their teams physically distanced.

 Engineering and spaghetti